kubernetes-sigs/karpenter/designs/kwok-provider.md

 ```

 #### Size
 While AWS uses `medium`, `large`, `xlarge`, `2xlarge`, `4xlarge` and so on, AKS (include cpu value in name) and GCE (suffixed with cpu value) use a different naming convention, generally increasing in offering sizes by a factor of 1.5x or 2x.
+In addition, in case the factors of 1.5x and 2x are incorrectly modeled, we'll add in the 9x and 100x instance sizes.

 #### Ratios
 AWS Instance Types fall under many "Instance Families" that give a high level overview to why a user may want to use the instance type.
 AWS `m` instance types are labeled General Purpose, and `c` and `r` represent Compute Optimized and Memory Optimized, most easily compared by the ratio of Memory per vCPU.
 Defining these ratios is important to test Karpenter's bin-packing value, where applications with more resource-skewed requirements can be more cost effectively bin-packed.